 The following are examples of encryption that Shor’s algorithm can break:

 Symmetric encryption, or more specifically AES-256, is believed to be quantum-resistant.
 That means that quantum computers are not expected to be able to reduce the attack time enough to be effective if the key sizes are large enough.

-It is important to remember that even 256-bit keys derived from passwords actually can have less than 256-bits of entropy because an attacker could try deriving keys from likely passwords vs trying random 256-bit numbers.
+It is important to remember that 256-bit keys derived from passwords actually can have less than 256-bits of entropy.
+If the owner of the key generated it from a weak password an attacker can try deriving keys from common passwords instead of trying random 256-bit numbers.

 For example, instead of randomly trying